bitwalker/distillery/docs/plugins/boot_hooks.md

 # Boot Hooks

-Boot hooks are scripts which execute pre/post to events that occur in the boot script.
+Boot hooks are scripts which execute pre/post to events that occur in the run control script.

-Currently, that is `pre/post_start`, and `pre/post_stop`.
-These scripts are simply shell scripts which will be sourced into the boot script during execution.
+## Events

+- `pre_configure`, occurs before `REPLACE_OS_VARS` triggers replacement, and before any generated files are generated
+- `post_configure`, currs after environment variable replacement and after generated files are generated
+- `pre_start`, occurs before the release is started
+- `post_start`, occurs right after the release is started
+- `pre_stop`, occurs after a request to stop the release is issued, but before the release is stopped
+- `post_stop`, occurs after the release is stopped

 ## Example Usage